makersacademy/chitter-challenge/README.md

 3. Submit the peep
 4. See the new peep on the /peeps page, with the writer's name and Chitter handle attached

 # User Story 2
 As a maker
 So that I can see what others are saying
 I want to see all peeps in reverse chronological order

-- use self.all method created in US1
+- use self.all method created in US1 and call .reverse on the iteration
-- add timestamp to get peeps to print in chronological order

 User Flow:
 1. Visit page /peeps